 Responsibility for making the decision on whom to recommend for appointment rests solely with the chair of the interview panel.
-The chair of the interview panel forwards their recommendation for appointment to the Minister for the Public Service, for referral to the Governor-General in Council.
+The Commissioner forwards their recommendation for appointment to the Minister for the Public Service, for referral to the Governor-General in Council.